Economics: Labour economics

 Labour economics seeks to understand the functioning and dynamics of the markets for wage labour.
 Labour markets function through the interaction of workers and employers.
-Labour economics looks at the suppliers of labour services (workers), the demands of labour services (employers), and attempts to understand the resulting pattern of wages, employment, and income.
+Labour economics examines the supply of labour services (workers), the demand for labour services (employers), and the resulting patterns of wages, employment, and income.
 In economics, labour is a measure of the work done by human beings.
 It is conventionally contrasted with such other factors of production as land and capital.
-There are theories which have developed a concept called human capital (referring to the skills that workers possess, not necessarily their actual work), although there are also counter posing macro-economic system theories that think human capital is a contradiction in terms.

 Development economics

-Development economics examines economic aspects of the economic development process in relatively low-income countries focusing on structural change, poverty, and economic growth.
+Development economics examines economic aspects of the economic development process in relatively low-income countries, focusing on structural change, poverty, and economic growth.
 Approaches in development economics frequently incorporate social and political factors.